simonw 5 months ago

 I recommend reading: https://chicagoreader.com/news/police-misconduct-brady/ (disclaimer: I'm one of the authors)

-• aidenn0 5 minutes ago
+• aidenn0 5 months ago

 - Neither GP nor I were talking about officers being fired.